jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

 parameter is optional but when present is should be a valid :ref:`Format <format>` object.

 Unicode strings in Excel must be UTF-8 encoded.
-With xlsxwriter.lua all that is required is that the source file is UTF-8 encoded and Lua will handle the UTF-8 strings like any other strings::
+With ``xlsxwriter`` all that is required is that the source file is UTF-8 encoded and Lua will handle the UTF-8 strings like any other strings::